About The GIRO

 As a ‘guide only’ to choosing the most appropriate ride, our weekly rides are categorized as:

-‘A Group’ – probably more suited to experienced and very fit riders, most typically those who have raced and/or are training for a racing event.
+‘A Group’ – probably more suited to experienced and very fit riders, most typically those who have raced and/or are training for an event.
 Riders wanting to ride with this group should be capable of riding at an average speed of 16-18 mph for around three to four hours.

 ‘C Group’ – definitely more suited to new and unexperienced riders and is highly recommended for riders who have never ridden in a group or simply want to find out what riding with a Club is all about.